Paleo & Gluten Free Dining in Chicago

 Accommodations: The farmers are always more than helpful when answering your questions about farming practices and recipe suggestions for some of the more obscure items.

 It’s like if Alton Brown + George Bryant had a restaurant baby.
 Flavor bombs, redonk desserts, and they treat you like family.
 Plus another BYOB.
 This place is new school Chicago – make a reservation weeks out.

 Atmosphere:Tiny, homey, perfection for escaping winter for a few hours w/ a bottle or 3 of wine

 Menu Items: smoked chicken thighs w/ almond butter & shaved brussel sprouts, bacon-wrapped and almond stuffed dates, pork belly anything

 Accommodations: Takes great care to understand your allergies/intolerances and adapt menu items to suit your needs without compromising flavor, but they’ll remember you next time too!

 The only vegan food I’ve ever had that doesn’t make me miss my meat.
 Two locations downtown offer endless colorful and nutrient-dense clean eats.
 I can spend at least 30 minutes reading the brightly hued packages and trying to figure out how they made delicious as F lemon squares out of cashews and sea salt.

 Atmosphere: Grab & Go, Female Overload

-Menu Items: Collard Greens Burrito with cashew cream cheese, fresh coconut water, Kombucha, sprouted sunflower seed & maca energy bars, gluten-free desserts
+Menu Items: Collard Greens Burrito with cashew cream cheese, fresh coconut water, Kombucha, sprouted sunflower seed & maca energy bars, and gluten-free desserts.

 Grange takes farm-to-table to the next level by making you feel like you’re eating just-picked raddichio in a barn.
 Big ol’ grassfed burgers (get it on the house salad), homemade pies (not GF) and ice cream (do it), and the friendliest servers.